 Colitis, a disease that’s characterized by an inflammation of the colon, can be caused by a variety of illnesses and infections.
-Since there is no one definitive cause for colitis, there is no single treatment that can cure the condition.
+Since there is no one definitive cause, there is no single treatment that can cure the condition.

-If you have colitis and are looking for an effective colitis treatment, it will benefit you to determine what type of colitis you suffer from first.
+If you have this disease and are looking for an effective treatment, it will benefit you to determine what type you suffer from first.
 With the help of a medical professional, you should be able to get a good idea of what you’re dealing with so you can then plan for the best treatment.

 The following are some of the most common causes of colitis:

-Sometimes, bacteria and viruses can cause colitis.
+Sometimes, bacteria and viruses can cause this disease.
 These pathogens are often foodborne and you might have experienced them if you’ve ever had “food poisoning.”
 E coli, salmonella, shigella, and campylobacter can all cause infectious colitis.
-This type of colitis sometimes results in dehydration and bloody diarrhea.
+Infectious sometimes results in dehydration and bloody diarrhea.

 When the arteries that supply blood to the colon narrow, like other arteries in the body can, the colon can lose blood supply and become inflamed.
 Sometimes the bowel twists on itself, and a portion of the colon gets trapped in the abdominal wall, cutting off blood flow.
 Both of these situations can lead to inflammation known as ischemic colitis.